 But exactly how?
 Here’s a thought experiment: what values distinguish Christ Over All from the New York Times?
 Is it excellence?
 Relevance?
 Thoroughness?
 Truthfulness?
 In order, the answers are no, no, no, and maybe; but the larger point is this: few of these values are distinctively Christian.
 Certainly, each one arises from distinctly Christian presuppositions about the universe and the nature of reality and so on, but when taken by themselves, these four common graces can be claimed by the L. A. Times, The Washington Post, and Christ Over All.
 The primary difference for the Christian editor—and you can swap out here any Christian working any honest job—lies in our motivations, accountabilities, and goals.

 As the Managing Editor of Christ Over All, I do most of the same external tasks that non–Christian editors do, but by God’s grace my motivations reek of heaven.
 For example, I do not seek and destroy mis-spelled words merely because typos are embarrassing for a publication, but because I know that God has hard-wired order into creation (see all the creational distinctions in Gen. 1:1–2:3).
-My correction of “errers” to “errors” is a reflection of my orderly God.
+My correction of “errers” to “errors” reflects my orderly God.
 When the Christian editor receives articles for submission, he adds, subtracts, or reformulates not merely for his writers to have quality articles, but because in those articles truth is better understood when it’s clear.
 Lady Wisdom is more breathtaking when she is unencumbered by hanging modifiers and lame linking verbs.
 A non-Christian may promote a measure of truth and wisdom, but a Christian editor wants truth to sing clearly and wisdom to be shown as beautiful because these ultimately lead to God (Prov.
 9:10).
 As editors for a Christian publication, we long for our work to bring more conquerors to the Wedding Supper of the Lamb (Rev. 21:7), because we long to glorify God.
 More on this later.